pulkin/micropython/ports/gprs_a9/README.md

     * user (str): username;
     * pass (str): password;

-  **Raises**: `CellularRegistrationError` if not registered on the network or `CellularActivationError` if the activation process failed at any stage.
+  **Raises**: `CellularError` if not registered on the network or the activation process failed at any stage.

   **Note**: there is no way to check whether the credentials supplied are valid.